How To Clean Out Dryer Vents

 - A low to medium velocity blower/vac typically included with a residential wet-vac.
 High-velocity air blown into the vent could blow the vent apart inside the walls and too high-velocity of suction could pancake or compress the dryer vent inside the wall.
 Damage to the vent inside the walls could occur because it may have been installed incorrectly or the wrong type of material was used, like; the wrong type of tape to connect and seal the joints, aluminum duct or vinyl hose instead of a galvanized steel duct and/or the wrong size duct (usually 3” instead of 4”).

 - Extension ladder to reach the dryer vent’s termination point (in North Texas, usually on the side of the home, between the two levels with a two-story home and typically on the roof of a single-story home).
 The end cap or “termination hood” of the dryer vent is often packed with lint and might be the cause of the blocked airflow.
-Also, if the wrong type of vent cap was installed it is possible that birds or other animals could built a nest just inside the vent cap or vent termination hood.
+Also, if the wrong type of vent cap was installed it is possible that birds or other animals could build a nest just inside the vent cap or vent termination hood.

 - 4” inch diameter rigid or semi-rigid transition hose in the proper length.
 Never use plastic or vinyl vent.
 Both are flammable and susceptible to becoming brittle over time and cracking.
 If a dryer fire occurs, the metal vent will not burn, but plastic and vinyl do.